 Treatments for Obesity

-- For those who are slightly overweight or mildly obese, a slight diet management and lifestyle alteration would suffice
+- For those who are slightly overweight or mildly obese, a slight diet management and lifestyle alteration would suffice.

 - For some with a higher BMI, doctors might advise a medically managed weight loss which would involve minimum or no invasive weight loss procedures and behaviour in a clinical setting.

-- You might also be put on medications which would help you in managing your BMI and weight.
+- You might also be put on medications that would help you in managing your BMI and weight.
 Pharmacotherapy coupled with a low-calorie diet and a healthy lifestyle has proven successful in treating obese patients.

 - You would be morbidly obese if your BMI is over 40 or if you have any obesity-related diseases and you would be advised to undergo bariatric procedures.

-Bariatric surgeries are proven to have long-lasting and a significant impact on weight loss and have been practised by surgeons across the globe from around 1960s.
-It can be divided into the Malabsorptive procedures (which involve reduction of nutrient absorption), the Restrictive procedures (which decrease the food intake by adjusting the gastric band) and hybrid procedures which involve a bit of both.
+Bariatric surgeries are proven to have long-lasting and a significant impact on weight loss and have been practised by surgeons across the globe from around the 1960s.
+It can be divided into the Malabsorptive procedures (which involve the reduction of nutrient absorption), the Restrictive procedures (which decrease the food intake by adjusting the gastric band) and hybrid procedures which involve a bit of both.

 Some of the health issues related to obesity are: